 But I also worked with twin 50-watt CO2 lasers in stereolithography.

-But to put it in simple forms, have you considered the fact That this might be created from a feedback loop, not from the instrument that you're supplying power, but actually the warp that you're creating, that the warp is trying to fill in the gap of this bubble, and it's actually being enhanced by this, like a venturi effect, where space-time fabric is trying to fill in this bubble, and this is what's causing you to see more
+that the warp is trying to fill in the gap of this bubble, and it's actually being enhanced by this like a Venturi effect where space-time fabric is trying to fill in this bubble.

-What we actually observed and measured was when the system begins to throttle up and
+What we actually observed and measured was when the system begins to throttle up and create the warp field is we notice a negative flux into the motor.

-Well this is where we're getting at is when you turn the thing off, there's about a second
+Well, this is where I'm getting at, is when you turn the thing off, there's about a second and a half where this thing puts out more power.

 It's the rebounding of the fabric of space.

-Could it be electron bunching onto one of the arrays and then there's a release at the end?
+Could it be electron bunching onto one of the arrays, and then there's a release at the end?

 That's a possibility.

-Kind of like similar to radio transmitter magnetrons.
+I've looked into this, kind of like similar to radio transmitter magnetrons.

 There's a similar like effect there on electron bunching.

-And so we haven't investigated that 100% yet because our goal is we're not going to get...
-I don't want to be bypassed by some other team that's out there because there's a lot of other teams out there trying to develop something similar to this.
+And so we haven't investigated that 100% yet because our goal is we're not going to get, I don't want to be bypassed by some other team that's out there because there's a lot of other teams out there trying to develop something similar to this.

-We got to push forward well with caution of biologic of, you know, is this thing going to be dangerous?
+We've got to push forward well with caution of biologic of, you know, is this thing going to be dangerous?

 And we've taken those measurements.